The Esperanza Home for Children was started over 30 years ago and now provides a home to 75-100 children aged 2 weeks –

 The children arrive at Esperanza by judge order having survived significant abuse and neglect.
 The children are cared for by a group of missionary sisters (similar to Mother Teresa’s nuns) that have dedicated their lives to creating a safe and loving environment for these children.
 The children are provided daily meals, clothing, medical attention, enrollment in school, or specialized education.
 There is also an on-site team of psychologists and social workers.
 But the most important factor to the children’s psychological rehabilitation is the love and care given to them by the missionary sisters.

-Mission Santa Maria also supports special projects such as safe drinking water, hot water systems for bathing, and washing machines to ease the burden of laundry (for 85 children!).
-When necessary, we have also undertaken larger scale projects such as the construction of new bathrooms for the boys.
+Mission Santa Maria also supports special projects such as safe drinking water, hot water systems for bathing, and washing machines to ease the burden of laundry (for 75-100 children!).
+Mission Santa Maria maintains an emergency food fund to ensure that the children always have something to eat.
+When necessary, we have also undertaken larger scale projects such as the construction of new bathrooms for the boys or safety updates in the kitchen.